pedroterzero/oxce-yaml-helper/README.md

 Any duplicate definitions should then be shown in the problems view.

 ![Duplicate Definition Example](https://raw.githubusercontent.com/pedroterzero/oxce-yaml-helper/main/docs/find-duplicate-definitions.gif)

+### Missing translation checking
+This automatically marks STR_ items you don't have a translations for yet.
+It can be disabled in the settings.
+It uses the `translationLocale` to determine which language to check in.

 ## Credits
 - Inspired (that's not really the right word) by https://github.com/shanehofstetter/rails-i18n-vscode